enflow/laravel-excel-to-google-sheet/README.md

 ## Authentication
 The package uses the [Google Client PHP library](https://github.com/googleapis/google-api-php-client) in the background.
 Authenticating with Google requires a Google Cloud Console account.
-Via the Google Cloud Console account, you must have a valid project, where the `Google Spreadsheet API` is enabled.
+Via the Google Cloud Console account, you must have a valid project, where the required APIs are enabled.
 To export the required JSON credentials, you can follow the steps below:

 1) Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2) Create a new project or select an existing project
 3) Go to `APIs & Services` > `Credentials`
 4) Click `Create Credentials` > `Service account`
-5) Choose `Spreadsheet API` for the scope.
+5) Choose the appropriate API scope:
+   - For Google Sheets: `Google Spreadsheet API`
+   - For Google BigQuery: `BigQuery API`
 6) Fill in the required fields and click `Create`
 7) Select the created service account and click `Add key` > `Create new key`
 8) Select `JSON` and click `Create`